node-migrator-bot/thimble/notes.md

 # Thimble Notes #

 ## Next up ##
-* Rewrite command.coffee to use TJ's commander library.
 * Write server tests
   * Should be trivial as all the wacky server code is gone :-)
 * Start looking at providing "inserts", or compiled snippets.
 Markdown is a good place to start